calico32/cc-2-guessing-game/README.md

 1. Clone this repo.
 2. Install dependencies either through your editor or with `flutter pub get`
 3. Start in debug mode with `flutter run` or through your editor

+There are some prebuilt versions in the releases as well.